chef/automate/components/docs-chef-io/content/automate/ha.md

 HA architecture includes the cluster of the *Chef Automate*, *Chef Server*, *PostgreSQL*, and *OpenSearch*.

 {{< note >}}
-Port **7799** must be accessible from the bastion host to all nodes in the Chef Automate cluster.
+Port **7799** must be accessible from the bastion host to all nodes within the Chef Automate cluster.
-While this is not explicitly shown in the diagram (for clarity), it is a required configuration.
-The `chef-automate verify` command relies on connectivity to port **7799** on all nodes to function correctly.
+Although this requirement is not explicitly illustrated in the network architecture diagram—for the sake of visual clarity—it is essential for proper cluster operation.
+The `chef-automate verify` command depends on successful connectivity to port **7799** on each node to perform its validations correctly.
 {{< /note >}}

 ### Chef Automate HA Architecture for OnPremise / Cloud Non-Managed